Noway92/Manga_List/README.md

 MoreOver, I used TkInter to create a little application to avoid asking what I am looking for in the terminal.

 # Main Problem
-The problem is that the website are changing so the code is not working anymore.
+The website are changing (The URL or just the HTML) so the code is not working anymore.